RAKWireless/Awesome-WisBlock/WisBlockSensorTutorial.md

 ## Conclusion
 As you can see it is not difficult to design a custom WisBlock Sensor module.
 Just follow the few design rules for the PCB design:
 - **DO NOT MOVE THE BOARD-TO-BOARD CONNECTOR FROM THE POSITION GIVEN IN THE TEMPLATE PCB**
-- **DO NOT MOVE THE MOUNTING HOLE FROM THE POSITION GIVEN IN THE TEMPLATe PCB**
+- **DO NOT MOVE THE MOUNTING HOLE FROM THE POSITION GIVEN IN THE TEMPLATE PCB**
 - Chose the right power supply for your sensor:
    - VDD if your current consumption is very low
    - 3V3_S if you need to control the power supply of your WisBlock Sensor module